astronomer/astro-docs/cloud/stable/04_customize-airflow/02_manage-airflow-versions.md

 If your image *does* build successfully, you're ready to push it to your Airflow Deployment Astronomer.

-To do so, simply run:
+To do so, trigger your [CI/CD process](https://www.astronomer.io/docs/cloud/stable/deploy/ci-cd) or simply run:

 ```bash
  $ astro deploy
  ```

+ For more information on deploying to Astronomer, refer to [Deploy to Astronomer via the CLI](https://www.astronomer.io/docs/cloud/stable/deploy/deploy-cli).

 ## Cancel Airflow Upgrade Initialization